-(b)-In considering whether an independent school lacks financial capacity to meet its stated objectives during the period of its approved status and what actions to take, the Board may consult with, and draw on the analytical resources of, the Vermont Department of Financial Regulation.
+(b) In considering whether an independent school lacks financial capacity to meet its stated objectives during the period of its approved status and what actions to take, the Board may consult with, and draw on the analytical resources of, the Vermont Department of Financial Regulation.

-(b) If a court of competent jurisdiction determines that a school has discriminated against a student or employee in violation of federal or state law, the Board, after providing an opportunity for a hearing, may revoke, suspend, or impose conditions on the status of the school, including its ability to receive public funds, pursuant to (a)(2) this Section.
-If a federal or state agency determines, after investigation, that there are reasonable grounds to believe a school has discriminated against a student or employee in violation of federal or state law, the Board will hold a due process hearing to determine if the school's conduct objectively and substantially undermined or detracted from or interfered with a student's educational performance or access to school resources.
-If the Board makes such a finding, it may revoke suspend, or impose conditions on the status of the school, including its ability to receive public funds
+(b) If a court of competent jurisdiction or a federal or state agency determines, after investigation, that there are reasonable grounds to believe a school has discriminated against a student or employee in violation of federal or state law, the Board may hold a due process hearing to determine if the school's conduct objectively and substantially undermined or detracted from or interfered with a student's educational performance or access to school resources.
+If the Board makes such a finding, it may revoke suspend, or impose conditions on the status of the school, including its ability to receive public funds.
+The Board shall consider the status of the underlying case with the state or federal agency, or a court of appropriate jurisdiction, when deciding whether it would be appropriate to conduct a hearing or take action.